OWASP/www-policy/legal/employee-manual-annual-questionnaire.md

 I acknowledge that I have received a copy of the OWASP Employee Handbook dated: 2019-11-01.
 I understand that this employee handbook replaces any and all prior verbal and written communications regarding OWASP working conditions, policies, procedures, appeal processes, and benefits.

-I have read and understood the contents of this handbook and will act in accord with these policies and procedures as a condition of my employment with (Your Company Name).
+I have read and understood the contents of this handbook and will act in accordance with these policies and procedures as a condition of my employment with the OWASP Foundation.

 I also acknowledge that the handbook contains an employment-at-will provision that states: